mklarqvist/djinn/README.md

 The extended word-aligned hybrid (EWAH) data model was first described by [@lemire](https://github.com/lemire/):

-* Lemire D, Kaser O, Aouiche K. Sorting improves word-aligned bitmap indexes.Data & Knowledge Engineering2010;69(1):3–28, doi:[10.1016/j.datak.2009.08.006](https://arxiv.org/abs/0901.3751).
+- Lemire D, Kaser O, Aouiche K. Sorting improves word-aligned bitmap indexes.Data & Knowledge Engineering2010;69(1):3–28, doi:[10.1016/j.datak.2009.08.006](https://arxiv.org/abs/0901.3751).

 The positional Burrows-Wheeler transform (PBWT) was described by [@richarddurbin](https://github.com/richarddurbin/):

-* Richard Durbin, Efficient haplotype matching and storage using the positional Burrows–Wheeler transform (PBWT), Bioinformatics, Volume 30, Issue 9, 1 May 2014, Pages 1266–1272, [https://doi.org/10.1093/bioinformatics/btu014](https://doi.org/10.1093/bioinformatics/btu014)
+- Richard Durbin, Efficient haplotype matching and storage using the positional Burrows–Wheeler transform (PBWT), Bioinformatics, Volume 30, Issue 9, 1 May 2014, Pages 1266–1272, [https://doi.org/10.1093/bioinformatics/btu014](https://doi.org/10.1093/bioinformatics/btu014)

-The idea of using statistical models in compression has been around for decades but the ideas and code use in this project was first described by [@jkbonfield](https://github.com/jkbonfield):
+The idea of using statistical models in compression has been around for decades but the ideas and original code used in this project was first described by [@jkbonfield](https://github.com/jkbonfield):

-* Bonfield JK, Mahoney MV (2013) Compression of FASTQ and SAM Format Sequencing Data.
+- Bonfield JK, Mahoney MV (2013) Compression of FASTQ and SAM Format Sequencing Data.
 PLoS ONE 8(3): e59190. [https://doi.org/10.1371/journal.pone.0059190](https://doi.org/10.1371/journal.pone.0059190)

 ## Limitations

-* Djinn is a framework for storing and querying sequence variant data only.
+- Djinn is a framework for storing and querying sequence variant data only.
 This excludes all other meta data such as positional information (contig and position) and reference/alternative allele encodings.
-* Djinn is currently limited to at most 16 alternative alleles.
+- Djinn is currently limited to at most 16 alternative alleles.
-* There is no default support for random access in a data block.
+- There is no default support for random access in a data block.
 If desired, this must be implemented by the user.
 For EWAH-enoded data this is trivial: store the virtual byte offset to the beginning of each variant site in an array.

 ## Note